openshift-kni/baremetal-deploy/ansible-ipi-install/README.md

 The hosts file also ensure to set up all your nodes that will be used to deploy IPI on baremetal.
 There are 3 groups: `masters`, `workers`, and `provisioner`.
-The `masters` and `workers` group collects information about the host such as its name, role, user management (i.e. iDRAC) user, user management (i.e. iDRAC) password, ipmi_address to access the server and the provision mac address (NIC1) that resides on the provisioning network.
+The `masters` and `workers` group collects information about the host such as its name, role, user management (i.e. iDRAC) user, user management (i.e. iDRAC) password, ipmi_address, ipmi_port to access the server and the provision mac address (NIC1) that resides on the provisioning network.

 Below is a sample of the inventory/hosts file